J01100/integral-calculator/README.md

 * Derivatives as an added bonus.

 ## Known issues:
-* terrible menu gui due to the gridding.
+* Terrible menu gui due to the gridding.
-* definite integral's lower and upper bound entries are oddly placed
+* Definite integral's lower and upper bound entries are oddly placed.
-* intervals for indefinite integrals and derivatives can be weird, hence, charts can be weird. (this is due to symplot's automatic interval assignment)
+* Intervals for indefinite integrals and derivatives can be weird, hence, charts can be weird. (this is due to symplot's automatic interval assignment).

+## Possible updates:
+* Refine the GUI.
+* Code refactoring for readability and reusability.

 ### MENU
 ![menu](https://i.ibb.co/J2c62pd/1.png)